gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 ---

-## Decoherence — The Modern Partial Answer
+## Decoherence: The Modern Partial Answer

 By the 1980s, **decoherence theory** (Zeh, Zurek) provided a crucial piece of the puzzle.

-When a quantum system interacts with its environment — even slightly, even unavoidably — the off-diagonal terms of its density matrix decay exponentially fast in the pointer basis:
+When a quantum system interacts with its environment, even slightly, even unavoidably, the off-diagonal terms of its density matrix decay exponentially fast in the pointer basis: